• Skip to primary navigation

 Ingredients

-• 2 cups vegetable oil This varies with pan size
+• Just enough vegetable oil to coat the bottom of your pan This varies with pan size

-• 6 small yellow squash straight or crookneck
+• 4 to 6 small yellow squash (about 1 ¼ pounds) straight or crookneck or zucchini

 • 2 tablespoons all-purpose flour (optional) Optional: Many people like to add flour